param2610-cloud/crypto-order-execution-engine/README.md

 - **Clean Architecture**: Modular, testable codebase following Clean Architecture principles
 - **Order History**: PostgreSQL-backed audit trail with REST + UI access

+## 🎯 Order Type Decision

+We intentionally focused on **market orders** because real-time execution + routing showcases the hardest parts of the assignment (DEX discovery, queue orchestration, and WS streaming).
+Market orders are also the backbone for limit/sniper features: limit orders reuse the same validation + queue path but add price triggers before dispatch, while sniper orders plug into the same router once a token-listing event flips them from `pending` to `routing`.

+- **Extending to Limit Orders**: Store desired price + condition in Postgres, requeue jobs when on-chain price >= target, then reuse the current worker pipeline unchanged.
+- **Extending to Sniper Orders**: Ingest launch/migration events (Meteora, Pump, etc.), hydrate the same `MarketOrderInput`, and dispatch through the existing BullMQ worker so routing + devnet execution stay identical.

 ## 🎨 Frontend

 A React-based UI for order execution with real-time WebSocket updates.